a-barlow/quantr/README.md

 defined so that the most far right state of the product state, is assumed to be the gate that is 'activated'.
 In general, it is better to assume that the custom function doesn't define control nodes, but rather it extends the dimension of the function's domain.
-Lastly, the custom enum does not check if the mapping is unitary.
+Lastly, it should be noted that there are no checks on the custom gate for being a valid quantum channel.

 ### Documentation

 > [The Quantr Book](https://a-barlow.github.io/quantr-book/) is planned
 > to serve as extended documentation to quantr, such as explaining the
 > motivations behind chosen algorithms.
 For now, it only contains the
+> start guide, and some preliminary results of the memory efficiency of
-> start guide.
+> quantr.

 For the online code documentation, please refer to [crates.io](https://crates.io/crates/quantr).
 This can also be built and